 The reality is that no institution is too large, or too small, to avoid being a target at some point.
 I urge everyone in our industry to continue working to keep our financial system, and the millions of Americans who entrust their assets to us, safe.
-I saw a news story that said t nearly 40 percent of executives in a survey said they weren’t prepared for a cybersecurity incident (opens new window).
+I saw a news story that said t nearly 40 percent of executives in a survey said they weren’t prepared for a cybersecurity incident (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 It’s amazing to me that it would still be so high after all we’ve seen in recent years.
 Regardless, let’s make sure that your credit unions are in the 60 percent that ARE prepared.

 To be honest, I’ve only scratched the surface here today.
 There are a number of other issues that we could talk about as important priorities.
 For example, just last week, the NCUA hosted our first annual Diversity, Equity, and Inclusion Summit that brought together industry leaders for a constructive conversation of what more credit unions can do to improve their commitment to diversity.
 With the demographic changes our nation is undergoing, diversity and inclusion will only grow in importance — I know this is something you all take very seriously, and I commend you for that.
 Keep up the good work.